-Sienna has several "anti-QRM" mechanisms: 1.
-8 selectable IF filters
+Sienna has several "anti-QRM" mechanisms:

+- 1. 8 selectable IF filters

-- 2. IF shift - 3.
-Reversible CW filters
+- 2. IF shift

+- 3. Alternate sideband CW filters

+- 4. IF Notch filter

 The easiest way to eliminate interference is to select a set of IF filters that won't let as much bandwidth through.
 On SSB, about the lowest usable bandwidth is 1800 Hz.
 Voice content is mostly contained between 300 and 3000 Hz, so some high frequency content will be lost, but it is a good compromise between readability and interference rejection.
 On CW, 250 Hz or 400 Hz filters work remarkably well.
 Another choice is to use wider filters with steeper "skirts" (lower shape factors).
 For example, Sienna comes with a 4-pole SSB filter that is 2400 Hz wide.
 You can remove that one and install a 10-pole filter in its place.
 The increased selectivity can help eliminate nearby signals.